MrShiny608/MrShiny608/_posts/2025-04-22-OhNoYouDidnt.md

 </div>
 </div>

-Overlaying both implementations, it’s clear: below `~n = 370`, brute force is faster.
+Overlaying both implementations, it's clear: below `~n = 370`, brute force is faster.
 After `~n = 500`, the hashmap version pulls ahead. 🚀

 So back to the interview: *the binary of the universe flickering in and out of existence, the fabric of reality loosening like the seams...* 🪐

-"No, we can’t make this faster - not for this use case."
+"No, we can't make this faster - not for this use case."

 ## Context Matters 🎯